Nicolas De Santis

 Nicolas De Santis (born 1966) is an Italian businessman.
 He launched the first digital currency of the web, beenz.com and co-founded travel portal opodo.
-He is the founder and chief disruption officer of Megavisionary Labs, an advisory firm and ventures incubator.
-In 2004 he became the president and secretary general of Gold Mercury International Award, a think tank and global governance award organisation founded in 1961 by his father.
+In 2004 he became the president and secretary general of Gold Mercury International, a think tank and global governance award organisation founded in 1961 by his father.

 Early life and education

 Nicolas De Santis was born in Madrid, Spain in 1966.
 He is the son of Spanish actress Maria Cuadra and film producer Eduardo De Santis.
 As a child actor, he appeared in the Spanish movie Elisita.

 Career

 De Santis started his career at Landor Associates (now WPP Group) where his father was a partner.
 As a strategy advisor, Nicolas has created strategies and visions for governments, academic institutions, global brands, and technology start-ups, such as: British Airways, Opodo, Morgan Stanley, Iberdrola, Garanti Bank, Coca-Cola, PRISA and the European Union (see Captain Euro), among others.